Hilary Fix Alumni Arbor

 In Honor of . . .

 At the entrance of the arbor is a podocarpus tree dedicated by Monica and David Fishman.
 Planted in honor of the Fishman, Morrisey, Harris & Behzadi families, it recognizes family members who are Highland Hall alumni from 1982 through 2010.
 The entrance is also marked by slate paving stones inscribed in honor of the Classes of 1971, 1977, 1992, 1999, 2008, and 2010.
-Other stones are marked in Memory of Jonathan from the Class of 1973, in honor of Rosa & Paul Hodkinson, and in honor of the Seeley W. Mudd Foundation.
+Other stones are marked in honor of Jonathan White, class of 1973, who perished in the 1988 PanAm crash over Lockerbie, Scotland, and in honor of Rosa & Paul Hodkinson, and in honor of the Seeley W. Mudd Foundation.
 Toward the rear is a custom cast concrete bench donated by Chris Albrecht as a gift from Kate and Tess Albrecht.
 The bench was designed and cast by alumni Seth Ernsdorf, Class of 1988.

 At the Annual Gala in March 2019, which launched Highland Hall's celebration of 100 years of Waldorf education, stones set into the labyrinth pathway were dedicated to each of the founding faculty members of Highland Hall, as well as to the L.A.
 Anthroposophical Society in recognition for their pioneering work creating Highland Hall.
 Numerous other stones are dedicated in honor of family members and other Highland Hall faculty.